openlibx402/openlibx402/packages/typescript/openlibx402-langgraph/README.md

 # openlibx402-langgraph

-LangGraph integration for OpenLibX402 protocol in Python.
+LangGraph integration for OpenLibX402 protocol in TypeScript.

 ## Features